IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 ```

 **Quantity Calculation:**
-- Each item gets the selected days' supply at 5% of Vale of the Silent regional volume
+- Each item gets the selected days' supply at hub factor % of regional volume
-- Formula: `quantity = ceil(avgDailyVolume × 0.05 × days)`
+- Formula: `quantity = ceil(avgDailyVolume × hubFactor × days)`

 **Note:** Selected items are automatically cleared when running a new analysis.
 - Presets: 1 day, 3 days, 7 days (1 week), 30 days, or custom